Wednesday, February 5, 2025

 April 2012

-This happened to me as a disc was entering my spinal cord at C5/6 (neck). [added: the disc became embedded in my spinal cord for over 7 months before I saw a neurosurgeon]
+This happened while a cervical disc was entering my spinal cord at C5/6 in my neck.
+That disc would remain embedded in my spinal cord for more than seven months before I was finally seen by a neurosurgeon.

 I will never forget the voice that saved my life.